List of Most Polluted Rivers in India 2025

 Top Most Polluted Rivers in India (2025)

-According to the Central Pollution Control Board, following is the list of the most polluted rivers in India
+According to the Central Pollution Control Board, following is the the list of the most polluted rivers in the world:

 |